GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/channel-list-controller/chat-channel-list-controller-delegate.md

 #### Parameters

-  - controller: The controller emitting the change callback.
+  - `controller`: The controller emitting the change callback.

 ### controller(\_:​didChangeChannels:​)